 World Bank Governor

-Johann N. Schneider-Ammann, Federal Councillor and Minister of Economic Affairs, represents Switzerland on the World Bank Board of Governors, the Bank’s senior decision-making body.
-The Governors, usually ministers of finance or development, meet twice a year.
+Guy Parmelin, Federal Councilor and head of the Federal Department of Economic Affairs, Education and Research, represents Switzerland on the World Bank Board of Governors, the Bank’s senior decision-making body.
+The Governors, usually Ministers of Finance or Development, meet twice a year.
 They have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
-Didier Burkhalter, Federal Councillor and Minister of Foreign Affairs, serves as Alternate Governor.
+Ignazio Cassis, Federal Councilor and head of the Federal Department of Foreign Affairs, serves as Alternate Governor.

 World Bank Executive Director

 The Governor delegates responsibility for overseeing the day-to-day business of Switzerland’s interests at the Bank to the Executive Director (ED) for Switzerland.
 EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects, and policies that impact World Bank Group general operations.
 Switzerland’s ED also represents Azerbaijan, Kazakhstan, Kyrgyz Republic, Poland, Serbia, Tajikistan, Turkmenistan, and Uzbekistan.
-Jörg Frieden (Switzerland) is the current ED representing the constituency on the 25-member World Bank Board of Executive Directors, and Wieslaw Leonard Szczuka (Poland) is the Alternate Executive Director.
+Katarzyna Zajdel-Kurowska (Poland) is the current ED representing the constituency on the 25-member World Bank Board of Executive Directors, and Dominique Favre (Switzerland) is the Alternate Executive Director.

 Shares and Voting Power